-The Policy takes into account the different types of outsourcing arrangements within NHBC and outlines NHBC's responsibilities and actions that must be followed when entering into an outsourcing arrangement from both a regulatory and best practice perspective.
+The policy takes into account the different types of outsourcing arrangements within NHBC and outlines NHBC's responsibilities and actions that must be followed when entering into an outsourcing arrangement from both a regulatory and best practice perspective.

-NHBC has adopted the definition of the Solvency II Directive for key functions as those included in the systems of governance.
+For this report NHBC has adopted the definition of the Solvency II Directive for key functions as those included in the systems of governance.
 Currently, the only key function that NHBC outsources is Internal Audit.
-Over the financial year the Internal Audit function was performed by Grant Thornton LLP and BDO LLP.
-Grant Thornton LLP and BDO LLP both operate within the United Kingdom.
+Over the financial year the Internal Audit function was performed by BDO LLP.
+BDO LLP operate within the United Kingdom.